Bed Bug Frequently Asked Questions

 WHAT DO BED BUGS LOOK LIKE ON A MATTRESS?

-In order to determine if you do indeed have bed bugs, you will want to inspect your mattress and box spring for any signs of them.
-You will first want to check your bed sheets and mattress for rust-colored or reddish stains which occur when bed bugs get crushed.
-You will also want to look for any dark spots that are about the size of a pin head (look like this “•”) on your mattress or box spring.
-These dark spots are bed bug excrement and may bleed on the fabric like a marker would.
-Look for eggs and egg shells that are about 1 millimeter in size, as well as pale yellow ‘skins’ which the nymphs shed as they grow.
+To determine if you have bed bugs, you will want to inspect your mattress and box spring for any signs of them.
+You will first want to check your bed sheets and mattress for rust-colored or reddish stains, which occur when bed bugs get crushed.
+You will also need to look for any dark spots about the size of a pin head (look like this “•”) on your mattress or box spring.
+These dark spots are bed bug excrement and may bleed on the fabric as a marker would.
+Look for eggs and egg shells about 1 millimeter in size, as well as pale yellow ‘skins’ that the nymphs shed as they grow.

 WHEN ARE BED BUGS MOST ACTIVE?

 Bed bugs are generally the most active at night when you are sleeping.
-This their optimal time to feed on you undetected.
-Research has shown that bed bugs tend to come out between the hours of 3 a.m. and 5 a.m., which is when you are in your deepest sleep.
+This is their optimal time to feed on you undetected.
+Research has shown that bed bugs come out between 3 a.m. and 5 a.m. when you are in your deepest sleep.
 When you are in a deep sleep, you emit carbon dioxide as you breathe.
-Bed bugs are very attracted to carbon dioxide and it serves as a signal for them to come out and feed.
-Although bed bugs are active year-round, they tend to become more active in warmer weather or in warm climates, although cold weather climates such as Alaska are also dealing with bed bug infestations.
+Bed bugs are very attracted to carbon dioxide, and it serves as a signal for them to come out and feed.
+Although bed bugs are active year-round, they become more energetic in warmer weather or warm climates.
+However, cold weather climates such as Alaska also deal with bed bug infestations.